 Departmental Certification Responsibility for Units Handling Cash

-- Each unit must develop their unit’s own local desktop procedures to be submitted for approval to Accounting and Financial Reporting through the workflow process.
+- Each unit must have a cash handling procedure submitted for approval to Accounting and Financial Reporting through the workflow process.
 Units new to handling cash must submit their procedures for approval within one month of assuming that function.
 Accounting and Financial Reporting will monitor units for compliance.

-- At a minimum, local desktop procedures should be reviewed annually by departmental management to determine if any procedural changes have occurred.
+- At a minimum, procedures should be reviewed annually by departmental management to determine if any procedural changes have occurred.
 If changes have occurred, each unit must update their procedures and submit them for re-approval to Accounting and Financial Reporting through the workflow process.
 Changes to staff specifically assigned to a cash handling function do not require re-submission for approval.
-Please update Institutional Roles-Cash Handling to document staff changes.
+Update Institutional Roles-Cash Handling to document staff changes.